keboola/component-shopify/README.md

 The result tables will be updated based on the primary key if set to Incremental update.
 Full load overwrites the destination table each time.

+### Short headers

+The extractor will automatically shorten column names that are longer than 64 characters.
+The shortening process works as follows:
+1. First, all vowels (a, e, i, o, u, y) are removed from the column name
+2. If the column name is still longer than 64 characters after removing vowels, it will be truncated to exactly 64 characters

+This feature helps prevent issues with storage limitations.

 ## Endpoints

 Following endpoints are supported